Trilarion/imperialism-remake/CONTRIBUTING.md

 Install [Python 3.X](https://www.python.org/downloads/).
 See also the [Python documentation](https://docs.python.org/3/).

-Only PyQt5 and [PyYAML](http://pyyaml.org/wiki/PyYAML) are required for running.
-Sphinx and sphinx_rtd_theme for creating the documentation.
+Only PyQt5 is required for running.
+Sphinx and ushahidi_sphinx_rtd_theme for creating the documentation.

 #### PyQt5